cosmos/cosmos-sdk/docs/spec/ibc/appendices.md

 Once we have a trusted header with a known validator set, we can quickly validate any new header with the same validator set.
 To validate a new header, simply verifying that the validator hash has not changed, and that over 2/3 of the voting power in that set has properly signed a commit for that header.
 We can skip all intervening headers, as we have complete finality (no forks) and accountability (to punish a double-sign).

 This is safe as long as we have a valid signed header by the trusted validator set that is within the unbonding period for staking.
-In that case, if we were given a false (forked) header, we could use this as proof to slash the stake of all the double-signing validators.
+In that case, if we were given a false (forked) header, we could use this as proof to slash the staking of all the double-signing validators.
 This demonstrates the importance of attribution and is the same security guarantee of any non-validating full node.
-Even in the presence of some ultra-powerful malicious actors, this makes the cost of creating a fake proof for a header equal to at least one third of all staked tokens, which should be significantly higher than any gain of a false message.
+Even in the presence of some ultra-powerful malicious actors, this makes the cost of creating a fake proof for a header equal to at least one third of all stakingd tokens, which should be significantly higher than any gain of a false message.

 **UPDATING VALIDATORS SET**